aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

         ]
       }

-            Figure 3: Example of SET Transmission response with ack
+_Figure 4: Example of SET Transmission response with ack_

 In the above example, the Receiver acknowledges one of the SETs it previously received.
 There are no errors reported by the Receiver.